jihunhwang/jihunhwang.github.io/_pages/misc.md

 	</li>

  	<li>
 	<a href="https://www.cs.cmu.edu/~harchol/gradschooltalk.pdf">Applying to Ph.D.
 Programs in Computer Science</a> by Professor <a href="https://www.cs.cmu.edu/~harchol/">Mor Harchol-Balter</a> at CMU.
 Basically a CS version of Tevelev's post above.
-If you are thinking of applying to Ph.D. programs in CS, please, do read this first (in fact, multiple times).
+If you are thinking of applying to Ph.D. programs in CS, please, do read this first (in fact, multiple times, especially Sections 3.5 and 5).
 	</li>

 	<li>